 Ms. Emerson of McCracken County retired in October 2015 after serving 20 years as district health services coordinator for Paducah Independent Schools.
 She has 31 years of service with the State of Kentucky in nursing and other health services.
 Ms. Emerson has a Bachelor of Science in Nursing and a Master of Science in Human Services.
 She serves as a member of the Healthy Paducah and Paducah Area Diabetes Coalitions.
 Ms. Emerson is interested and concerned about public health and minority issues.
 A resident of Paducah, Kentucky, she is a life member of Alpha Kappa Alpha, a minority service organization, as well as a Paducah Ambassador and a member of Business Professional Women.
 Ms. Emerson was appointed to the board in September 2016.

 Mr. Homra of McCracken County is an associate attorney for Farmer and Wright, PLLC as of January 2020 in the areas of civil litigation, insurance defense, personal injury and business.
 He previously worked as a risk management specialist with the Kim Homra Insurance Agency in Paducah, Kentucky.
-He was born and raised in Paducah and is a graduate of Paducah Tilghman High School.
-Before joining the Kim Homra Insurance Agency in December 2017, Mr. Homra practiced commercial defense litigation in western Kentucky.
-He has a bachelor of science degree in Political Science from the University of Kentucky and a juris doctorate from Southern Illinois University School of Law.
+Mr. Homra was born and raised in Paducah and is a graduate of Paducah Tilghman High School.
+Before joining Kim Homra Insurance Agency in December 2017, Mr. Homra practiced commercial defense litigation in Western Kentucky.
+Mr. Homra has a Bachelor of Science in Political Science from the University of Kentucky and a Juris Doctor from Southern Illinois University School of Law.
 Mr. Homra is a member of the Kentucky Bar Association, Paducah Young Professionals, Leadership Paducah (a program of the Paducah Area Chamber of Commerce), and is an active Vestry Member at Grace Episcopal Church.
 He is interested in the public health, economic and environmental impacts of the PDGP.
 Mr. Homra was appointed to the board in August 2018.

 Ms. Johnson of Graves County serves as vice president of governmental affairs for the Paducah Area Chamber of Commerce.
 She is also the executive director of the West Kentucky Regional Chamber Alliance, an alliance of Chambers in 14 counties in western Kentucky from Fulton County to Christian County.
 She serves on the Board of Trustees of Temple Israel and is past president.
 In addition, she serves on the Board of Directors of Heartland Cares, Inc. and is the board secretary.
 Ms. Johnson is a mentor to young professional women through the Women’s Mentoring Network.
 She is a graduate of the U.S. Chamber of Commerce Institute of Organizational Management at the University of Notre Dame.
 She is interested in the job opportunities for area residents resulting from the successful decommissioning and decontamination of the Paducah Gaseous Diffusion Plant site.
 Ms. Johnson is a resident of Mayfield, Kentucky.